AdrianMartinezGit/PokemonAPIChallenge/README.md

 Adrian Martinez<br>
 1 / 29 / 2024 - 3:28 PM<br>
 Pokémon API Challenge<br>
-I used my knowledge of HTML, CSS, and JS to create my own functioning and responsive Pokédex styled with Tailwind CSS Framework, with the following features:<br>
+I used my knowledge of HTML, CSS, and JS to create my own functioning and responsive Pokédex styled with the Tailwind CSS Framework, with the following features:<br>
 <ul>
     <li>Display 1st - 5th Gen Pokémon</li>
     <li>Search for Pokémon by name and Pokedex Number</li>